zapata-engineering/orquestra-sdk/docs/tutorials/jupyter-sdk.rst

         return task_sum_numbers(numbers)

 .. code-block:: python
-    qe_workflow_run = wf_hello().run(qe_config)
+    ce_workflow_run = wf_hello().run(ce_config)

 Github Import
 -------------

 A Github import uses a Github repository to store the task source code.
-You will have to make sure the code is pushed before running on QE.
+You will have to make sure the code is pushed before running on CE.

 .. code-block:: python